UltipaDocs

 Query Management

-GQL queries are executed as real-time operations.
-Results are returned to the client once execution is complete and are not stored on the server.
-The system tracks all running queries and provides commands to list and cancel them.
+Most GQL queries are executed as real-time operations: results are returned to the client once execution is complete and are not stored on the server.
+Some operations — such as algorithm write modes, imports, and exports — run as background tasks instead, returning a task_id and persisting their results on the server.
+The system tracks both, providing commands to list and cancel running queries and to monitor, stop, or delete tasks.

 Showing Queries